enteraname74/SoulSearching/README.md

 - Choice of the seed used to generate the dynamic theme
 - Customization of the player (swipe to change tracks, progress displayed in minimized mode, etc.)
 - Home page customization (tab to open at startup, visible tabs, display style, etc.)

+### Cloud Support
+> :warning: Cloudy was recently introduced and is still in an alpha mode.

+With [Cloudy](https://github.com/enteraname74/Cloudy), store your songs on a self-hosted cloud system, specially made for *Soul Searching*!\
+Access your songs across multiple platforms like Desktop, Web and Android.
+Cloudy also offers others features like:
+- managing multiple users
+- launching shared played list with multiple users, like Spotify

 <div align="center">
     <img title="" src="metadata/en-US/images/phoneScreenshots/7.png" alt="" data-align="center" width="270">